jondot/pcwr/README.md

 ## Concurrency is Awesome!

 Remember those [old 8-bit games](http://en.wikipedia.org/wiki/Double_Dragon) you used to play as a child?.
-In a hindsight - you know its awesome, but if you're a gamer or just a casual gamer, and you're forced to face it today, the graphics will feel bad.
+In a hindsight - you know its awesome, but if you're a gamer or just a casual gamer, and you're forced to play it today, the graphics will feel bad.

-This is because its a detail thing; just like childhood computer games, as time passes it seems like your brain doesn't care (or forgets) the proper details.
+This is because it’s a detail thing; just like childhood computer games, as time passes, it seems like your brain doesn't care (or forgets) the proper details.

-So given that one is an MRI Ruby developer, her mindset would be that concurrency just works, and its easy and awesome.
+So given that one is an MRI Ruby developer, her mindset would be that concurrency just works, and it is easy and awesome.
 But you might be right guessing that due to the level of cynicism going around here - it isn't the end of it.

-The MRI Ruby [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock) is gracefully keeping some details away from you: yes things _are_ running in parallel with the help of _properly_ built I/O libraries (for example: historically, mysql gem was initially not doing it properly, which meant your thread would block on I/O), but surely, __code__ isn't running in parallel.
+The MRI Ruby [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock) is gracefully keeping some details away from you: yes things _are_ running in parallel with the help of _properly_ built I/O libraries (for example: historically, the MySQL gem was initially not doing it properly, which meant your thread would block on I/O), but surely, __code__ isn't running in parallel.
 It's just like what your brain did when it covered up for those horrific 8-bit graphics that you were sure are still awesome.

 <!-- more -->